joker1007/slides/rubykaigi2019/slides.md

 ---

-# At last, I never recommend using this gem on production!!
+# At last, I never recommend using this gem on production now!!

 If you are interested in TracePoint and AST,
 Examples of the gem's code are helpful for you, maybe.